-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Huntsville.
+That’s why more homeowners are considering adding devices like a Nest to their homes.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Huntsville.

 1. How to Reset a Nest Thermostat

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: A reset erases some or all of your settings.
+People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 After writing down this information, go to Settings, select Reset and press.
 You will then have five options:

-• Restart: Shuts your Nest down before rebooting it with your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+• Restart: Deactivates your Nest and starts it back up while remembering your settings.
+Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-• Schedule: This reset setting clears all scheduling information—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi